- Location: Maryland

 After establishing residency in your new state and registering your vehicle, you must surrender your Maryland license plates to the MVA.
 You can return the plates:

 - In person, at any MVA branch office.

-If your license plate’s expiration date is more than 12 months away, you may be eligible for a refund.
+You may be eligible for a refund.
 If you return the plates in person, inquire with an MVA agent.
 Or include with the license plates when mailing, a completed Application for Registration Plate Refund.